IronFalcon0/scoreDEI/README.md

-    -> Then open in a container the subfolder scoresDei+webservices.
+    -> Then open in a container inside the folder scoreDEI.

-    -> After it finishes to load all the information necessary, open a zsh terminal and run the following command:
+    -> After it finishes to load all the information necessary, open a zsh terminal, travel to the subfolder demoJPA+webservices and initialize the server by running the following commands:

+             cd demoJPA+webservices

             ./mvnw spring-boot:run

-    This command should start the scoresDEI server and create the database.

     -> After that, open a tab on the following URL: